District Choice Overview

 School choice is currently defined as choosing to attend a school that is not a student’s zoned (or assigned) school.

-Over the past four years, the percentage of high school students attending a school other than their zoned school (in or out of region) has decreased from 76% to 75% across the district.
-In the same time frame, the percentage of students attending their zoned school has stayed the same at 25%.
+Over the past four years, the percentage of high school students attending a school other than their zoned school (in or out of region) has increased from 74% to 76% across the district.
+In the same time frame, the percentage of students attending their zoned school has decreased from 25% to 24%.

-The percentage of high school students attending a school in their home region (zoned or non-zoned) has increased from 56% to 57% while the percentage of students attending another school out of region has decreased from 45% to 43% across the district.
+The percentage of high school students attending a school in their home region (zoned or non-zoned) has increased from 56% to 57% while the percentage of students attending another school out of region has remained the same at 43% across the district.

 High School Student Attendance Type Over Time